Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we have taken inspiration from the two prominent works, ControlNet and GILGEN to propose a new model ObjectDiffusion.
-Our model learns to ground T2I models on entity name and bounding box annotations.
-ObjectDiffusion exceeds the current state-of-the-art GLIGEN (fine-tuned) trained on open-source datasets in AP$_{50}$ and AR metrics.
-Our model also scores higher than the top-scoring layout-to-image baselines.
-In the FID quality metric, our model surpasses the top scores of both specialized layout-to-image and diffusion-based models conditioned on COCO2017 object detection annotations.
-Qualitative evaluation demonstrates the ability of ObjectDiffusion to synthesize diverse high-quality, high-fidelity images that seamlessly adhere to the conditional inputs.
+In this work, we draw inspiration from two influential models, ControlNet and GLIGEN, to propose a new model, ObjectDiffusion.
+Our model learns to ground T2I models on semantic and spatial controls.
+ObjectDiffusion outperforms current state-of-the-art models trained on open-source datasets in AP$_{\text{50}}$ and AR metrics.
+Additionally, ObjectDiffusion scores higher than the top-performing layout-to-image baselines in AP and AP$_{\text{75}}$ metrics.
+Our model sets a new record in the FID quality metric, surpassing the highest scores previously achieved by both layout-to-image models and diffusion-based models conditioned on COCO2017 object detection annotations.
+Qualitative evaluation highlights the capability of ObjectDiffusion to generate diverse, high-quality, high-fidelity images that consistently align with the provided conditional inputs.

-While ObjectDiffusion has demonstrated a remarkable performance, several improvements may further enhance the model's capabilities.
-First, training on a large-scale dataset that contains precise and detailed entity names could bring a significant increase in AP score.
-Second, further training our model may lead to a pronounced gain in the overall performance.
-Additionally, training on powerful GPUs would enable fitting a larger batch size of 32 or 64 and allows the use of full float32 precision.
-While we achieve a remarkable improvement, scaling up the training has the potential to accelerate the model convergence and further improve the generation precision and quality.
+While ObjectDiffusion has demonstrated remarkable performance, several potential improvements could further enhance the capabilities of our model.
+First, training on a large-scale dataset containing precise and detailed entity names could notably increase the AP score.
+Second, training our model for more iterations may lead to a noticeable improvement in overall performance.
+Additionally, training on powerful GPUs would allow for a larger batch size and enable the use of full precision.
+Scaling up the training has the potential to accelerate model convergence and further improve generation precision and quality.